-Latest Legislative Action: On April 4, 2019, New Mexico Governor Michelle Lujan Grisham signed legislation to increase the state’s Earned Income Tax Credit, known as the Working Families Tax Credit, from 10 to 17 percent of the federal credit as part of a broader tax package.
+- On April 4, 2019, New Mexico Governor Michelle Lujan Grisham signed legislation to increase the state’s Earned Income Tax Credit, known as the Working Families Tax Credit, from 10% to 17% of the federal credit as part of a broader tax package.

-Notes: After being introduced at 8% in 2007, the Working Families Tax Credit was increased to 10% during a special session of the legislature, which Governor Bill Richardson called for the purpose of providing tax relief to New Mexico families.
+- After being introduced at 8% in 2007, the Working Families Tax Credit was increased to 10% during a special session of the legislature in 2008, in which Governor Bill Richardson called for the purpose of providing tax relief to New Mexico families.

 CHILD TAX CREDIT (CTC)

 Rate (Fully-Refundable): $600 per eligible child

 - Qualifying children are defined by Section 152(c) of the Internal Revenue Code.

 |Adjusted gross income is over||Adjusted gross income is not over||Amount of credit per qualifying child|

 |$ 0||$ 25,000||$ 600|